 - Increasing energy efficiency.
 Promoting energy efficiency is good for business, good for consumers, and good for our economy.
 Here are some ways I’ve been working to save Minnesotans money while conserving valuable resources:

 - Encouraging energy-efficient communities.
-I introduced the Nonprofit Energy Efficiency Act with Senator John Hoeven.
-This bipartisan bill, which passed the Senate Energy and Natural Resources Committee in July 2019, empowers the nonprofit community to make energy-efficiency improvements to their buildings and offices, which helps our nonprofits save money through greater energy efficiency and helps the community.
+I introduced the Nonprofit Energy Efficiency Act with Senator John Hoeven of North Dakota.
+This bipartisan bill, which was included in the Infrastructure Investment and Jobs Act and signed into law, empowers the nonprofit community – including religious institutions that advocated for the law – to make energy-efficiency improvements to their buildings and offices, which helps our nonprofits save money through greater energy efficiency and helps the community.
 I also worked with Senator Hoeven to pass water heater efficiency legislation that enables rural electric power cooperatives and their members to continue to use energy-efficient water heaters in “demand response” conservation programs.
 This will allow cooperatives to optimize both their own energy management and the environmental benefits of these water heaters.

 - Fighting to strengthen automobile fuel-efficiency standards.
 I was part of a bipartisan group of senators that reached a compromise to pass the 2007 Energy Bill, which provided incentives to develop new, more efficient consumer technologies.
 From the next generation of hybrid and plug-in vehicles, to higher efficiency standards for appliances, to incentives for the design and construction of high-performance energy-efficient buildings, these initiatives are designed to reduce energy bills and save consumers money.
 I strongly supported the Obama Administration’s updates to the fuel-efficiency standards, which would have nearly doubled the efficiency of vehicles to an average of 54 miles per gallon by 2050, and opposed the previous Administration’s proposal to freeze the fuel-efficiency standards at the current average of 37 miles per gallon.